formlio/forml/docs/project.rst

 ^^^^^

 ForML has a rich operator unit testing facility which can be integrated into the usual :file:`tests/` project structure.
-This topic is extensively covered in a separate :doc:`testing` chapter.
+This topic is extensively covered in the separate :ref:`testing` chapter.